jagan123/saasproductguy/content/post/download-saas-prd-template.md

 There are many templates and formats people follow while writing a PRD (product requirement document), based on the industry or the market their product is catering towards.

-Here’s a good article which in which Manas explains how he formulates the PRD (link at bottom).
-This post and the template is a little modification to the same.

 ## Download this SaaS PRD template, here:
 [SaaS PRD template - Google Docs](https://docs.google.com/document/d/1PKse3o3HtUDK_6RLQ__pdrBbgHFAd8zwwSmkUWwQlAg/edit?usp=sharing)